Ski Gear Review: LINE, K2, MARKER | Edited by Mikiya Tanno

-This time, we'll be looking at the gear used by Mikiya Tanno, who mainly works in Zao, Yamagata, and also runs a pro shop.
+This time, we'll hear from Mikiya Tanno, who mainly operates in Yamagata Zao and also runs a pro shop.

-In his 20s, he traveled around the country and competed in freeskiing contests both in Japan and overseas, while also working as a photographer for TLSP.
-He then switched to halfpipe competitions and competed in the World Cup and World Championships.
-He has
+, spent his 20s competing in domestic and international freeskiing contests while also working as a photographer for TLSP (Third-Level Freeskiing).
+He later switched to halfpipe competitions, participating in World Cups and World Championships.

-In 2013, he opened the ski shop TRUNKBASE, and is working hard every day to run the shop and engage in his own skiing activities, in order to convey the fun and appeal of skiing.
+In 2013, he established the ski shop TRUNKBASE, and is dedicated to sharing the joy and appeal of skiing through both shop management and his own skiing activities.

 Tanno Mikiya's setup